General Terms and Conditions

 3. Provision of goods and services

-3.1 Valentin shall undertake a guarantee for goods and services and their properties (Merkmale) and condition (Beschaffenheit) only insofar as this is expressly agreed in the Contract.
+3.1 Valentin shall undertake a guarantee for goods and services and their condition only insofar as this is expressly agreed in the Contract.
 Should an express regulation on the existence of a guarantee be lacking, it must be presumed in case of doubt that no guarantee has been stipulated.

 3.2 Partial deliveries shall be permitted to a reasonable extent and can be billed separately.

-3.3 Deviations in goods and services from the original agreement shall be permitted insofar as they fulfill or exceed the agreed performance characteristics.
+3.3 Deviations in services from the original agreement shall be permitted insofar as they fulfill or exceed the agreed performance characteristics.

-3.4 Deadlines and periods of grace shall require the written form.
-Adherence to binding periods of grace and deadlines on the part of Valentin shall presuppose the timely and proper fulfillment of the Customer’s duties and obligations.
+3.4 Dates and deadlinesshall require the written form.
+Adherence to binding time limits and deadlines on the part of Valentin shall presuppose the timely and proper fulfillment of the Customer’s duties and obligations.

 4. Software – scope of performance

-4.1 The properties (Merkmale) and condition (Beschaffenheit) of the software shall be governed exclusively by the product specification of the software in force at the time when the Contract was concluded and by the agreed requirements.
+4.1 The condition of the software shall be governed exclusively by the product specification of the software in force at the time when the Contract was concluded and by the agreed requirements.

-4.2 Valentin shall provide its goods and services in accordance with the current state of technology.
-It must be noted thereby that software cannot be developed in such a way as to be totally free from defects.
+4.2 Valentin shall provide its services in accordance with the current state of technology.

-4.3 Valentin shall transfer or deliver, respectively, standard software to the Customer in the version current at the time when the Contract was concluded and exclusively in the object code.
+4.3 Valentin shall provide or deliver standard software to the Customer in the version current at the time when the Contract was concluded and exclusively in object code.

-4.4 Valentin shall deliver with the software the user documentation required for its use.
+4.4 Valentin shall deliver with the software the user documentation required for its use (only in electronic form).

 4.5 Additional services ordered separately.

-In particular, Valentin shall supply the following services, only if these have been expressly ordered separately:
+Additional services are to be agreed and remunerated separately.
+In particular, Valentin shall only provide the following services, if these have been expressly ordered separately:

-− Servicing and maintenance of the software, including supply of updates, upgrades or other new versions of the software.
+- Maintenance of the software, including delivery of updates, upgrades or other new versions of the software;

 5. Software adaptations